Posted with Commentary from VickiY.

 The air quality in China is notoriously bad.
 Unfortunately, water and soil pollution in the People’s Republic is just as horrendous.
 Asia may seem like a long way off, but thanks to globalization, contaminated food from China is finding its ways onto supermarket shelves in this country.
 Why is this happening?
 What Chinese food products pose a danger?
 And what can you do to protect your family?
 Here are some things you need to know.

-Food safety is woeful in China
+Food safety is woeful in China, a Communist nation.

 Food production in China is very poorly regulated.
 In addition, the inspection process is famous for being thoroughly corrupted.
 As a result, most Chinese citizens have very little confidence in the food they consume.